PART 4: POST-PRODUCTION

 The problem I faced at his stage of the editing process was, fittingly, a question of choice: which way to edit?
 Which combination of shots will yield the best movie?
 Should I just “go with one version” and be happy with it?
 Or should I continue testing different combinations?
 When do I reach the point where “enough is enough,” accepting the fact I’m giving up on potentially better versions?
 There are infinite ways to edit shots together and so many things you can tweak that will change the effect: the order of the shots, the length of the shots (sometimes just half a second more or less conveys a different meaning), the music (what kind of music? should I edit to the beat or slightly off?).
 Given all the shots I had and all the music I could potentially use, I was constantly teased by the thought that there was one absolute best edit to make and that, if I wanted to find it, I had to keep doing tests and look for it.
 The trouble with this line of thinking is that finding it would require years of testing every possible combination, perfecting through trial and error, and having a system that allows you to not only remember how you evaluated every previous version but then to compare versions in some objective way.

 But then it dawned on me: can you even ever find a “best” edit, no matter how long you search for it?
 What is the “best possible”?
 What does this even mean?
 “Best” is an evaluation, so it can only exist and mean anything within an evaluator.
 So the question really means: “the best to whom?”
 Suppose I begin writing a film and at the end of the first act, the story can go in two direction; suppose I write both and then at the end of the second acts, each story line then branches out into another 2 stories, so that by the time we reach the end of the third act, my movie has 4 different stories and endings.
 That’s four possible movies to make.
 Which one is “the best”?
 Supposing all four have their strengths and weaknesses, what will determine “the best” is not entirely inherent to the story.
 There are of course some objective measures of good storytelling, but it’s conceivable to have more or less 4 equally well written stories.
 So what ultimately makes one of them the best rests in the appreciation of each individual viewer.
 Beauty is in the eye of the beholder, as they say.
 And different people will have different preferences.
 Who then decides which is best in an absolute way?
 Do we take a vote?
-Barring alternate endings on DVDs, movies have one storyline, one beginning and one end.
+Barring alternate endings on DVDs and interactive "chose-your-own-adventure" content, movies have one storyline, one beginning and one end.
 We enjoy it or we don’t (oftentimes, we think up alternative endings which we claim would have made the film better) – and as an author, you have to make that determination based on what is closest to what you’re trying to say, and stick with it.

 And that’s, ultimately, what makes it the best.
 The real answer to the question “The best to whom?” is: the best version of the film is the one that is the best representation of the author’s intention.
 Perhaps I had to focus my energy not on achieving some objective or popular best version, but on expressing as accurately as possible my subjective intent and let that movie live among the many million different versions it could take.
 If this one version was the one I wanted, then I could legitimately stick by it, ignoring all other options.
 My purpose would dictate my course.